Looking for encrypted cloud storage with no backdoors?

 TLS certificates using the SHA-2 algorithm, and signed by GoDaddy CA are deployed on all Nimbox services.
 SHA-2 is the most secure signature algorithm currently offered by commercial and open-source certificate authorities.

-Every Nimbox user account, including guests, has a 4096-bit RSA key pair that is used exclusively for sharing.
+Every Nimbox user account, including guests, has a 4096-bit RSA key pair that is used exclusively for file sharing.
 When a user shares a file or folder using the Secure Share option in Nimbox, the data is encrypted with the recipient user’s public key.
 The recipient user then decrypts the data with their private key.

 Password-Based Key Derivation (PBKDF2) with HMAC-SHA256 is utilised to convert a user’s password into a 256-bit encryption key.
 A second key—derived from the first key—is then used to encrypt data and other keys, such as the RSA key.